Slow Death by Leng-Tch'e (cutting into pieces):

 There is true ecstasy in this expression.

-Georges Bataille was born on 10 September 1897 in Billon, Puy-de-Dome, in central France.
+10 September 1897in Billon, Puy-de-Dome, in central France.
 His father suffered from general paralysis, brought on by syphilis.
 He was, according to Bataille

 , already blind when Georges was conceived.
 His mother was also of dubious sanity.